 To unscramble Sikkim wildlife, snow-capped mountains, ancient forests, one has a lot to explore in the unseen universe of this vast land.
-Lying in the lap of nature, there are seven famous wildlife sanctuaries in Sikkim, and also one National Park where beauty and peace are at its peak.
+If you are a trekking enthusiast, these highlands can be perfect for taking long walks and hikes.
+Lying in the lap of nature, there are seven famous wildlife sanctuaries in Sikkim, and also one National Park where beauty and peace are at their peak.
 Let’s have a look at them all.

 Khangchendzonga, situated in the North Sikkim, is also known as Kanchenjunga.
 It has the highest mountain in India and maintains the distinction of the 3rd highest mountain in the world.
 Standing tall and proud at 8,586 meters height along a section of the Himalayas, it had been declared a National Park in the year 1977.
 This National Park has a total area of 1784 km which is dedicated to the protection and conservation of the region’s biodiversity.